Sometimes, the theories and postulations of scientists require a great leap of faith to swallow them. Sometimes, they are simply unbelievable.

 They tell us that all the elements around (and in) us were spat out by exploding mega-stars umpteen billion years ago and, in fact, Earth wouldn’t exist at all were it not for such explosions.
 Gold deposits around the world and the huge lithium deposits recently found in Afghanistan are here today, compliments of super-novae a long, long time ago and far, far away.

 We are constantly reminded that Earth was once nothing more than a vast cloud of dust and gas.
 These dust and gas particles eventually started to clump together, by Gravity, and remain inseparable forever, or at least until some outside force split them apart.
-Over eons of time, more and more particles decided to join the group (I could have fun with this) until a rock was formed, which clumped together with another rock forming a bigger rock, which…You get the point.
+Over eons of time, more and more particles joined the group until a rock was formed, which clumped together with another rock forming a bigger rock, which…You get the point.
 Eventually, enough of these rocks were brought together and morphed into a sphere around a core of liquid, molten iron and, Voila!, Earth.

 At some point, the comets arrived bringing the seeds of life and precious, life-sustaining water.
 (Where the comets got the water from is still a mystery.)
 From these gifts and the other elements generously sent to us by the stars, Gravity bless them, has evolved all the life forms that have ever existed.